How much does a personal trainer cost

 Many trainers will recommend you come to their gym at least once a week when starting.
 However, you don’t need a personal trainer for every workout.
 They are there to guide you and teach you the best methods for working out, as well as provide you with nutritional guidance to improve results.

 However, you can supplement time with them by exercising at home or by yourself at the gym, practising the techniques you learn during training.
-Cardio workouts, such as running or biking, can be done any time and in settings that aren’t the gym for a nice change of pace.
+Cardio workouts, such as running, biking, or Pilates, can be done any time and in settings that aren’t the gym for a nice change of pace.

 Connect with the nearest personal trainers through Airtasker